HeringtonPress/HeringtonPress.github.io/systems/olc/olc_classes/fighter.md

 title: Fighter
 subtitle: You are a killer.
 Powerful and efficient.
 Where most people run in terror from monsters that could raze cities, you ready your weapon.
 ---
-**Starting Equipment**: 2 weapons of your choice and a shield, 1 piece of armour, 3 spikes, 3 rations, Armourer's Kit (ud8), and 2 torches.
+**Starting Equipment**: 2 weapons of your choice and a shield, 1 piece of armour, 3 rations, Armourer's Kit (ud8), and 2 torches.

 - **A:** Parry, Weapon Proficiency
 - **B:** Notches